WolfgangEnzi/CMB2play/README.md

 * the python package of Healpix, which can be found at https://healpy.readthedocs.io/en/latest/.

-I recommend to create a new python environment before installing camb and healpy with "pip install camb" and "pip install healpy", it may requests specific versions of standard packages.
+I recommend to create a new python environment before installing camb and healpy with "pip install camb" and "pip install healpy", it may request specific versions of standard packages.